Volunteer ambulance service launches search and rescue drone unit

 During different emergencies, each Troop’s State Police UAS Units often collaborate with drone units from police agencies, fire departments, and other first responder organizations.
 They promote this sort of cooperative training exercise.

 In recent years, we have seen many search and rescue agencies and first responder units start a drone unit and UAS programs.
-Let us know what you think about First Responders using drones in the comments below.
+Let us know what you think about first responders using drones in the comments below.
 We are curious to hear what you think.

 Photos courtesy of Keith Perry and the New York State Police.